eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

 Before this class I had a negligable amount of knowledge in python.
 I leanrned how to code during an internship by adapting an old Matlab code from one task task to an other.
 So I firstly learn by myself, on a code that wasn't mine, and without any experience, that is why I chose PCBS in M1.
 I chose to code in python because I think it is a way better to encode task in python rather than matlab.
 Moreover, this project allow me to create something on my own, with my own rules and exigence (contrary to my previous experience where all my desisions were constrain by the design of the script that wasn't mine).
+This class greatly improve my knowledge in python and I'm a way more confident abote my future internship thank to what I learned in this class.

-I didn't wrote a very long code because I prefered to focus on how to wrote a "clean" code, and avoide to the person after me the experience I had last summer.
+I didn't wrote a very long code because I prefered to focus on how to wrote a "clean" code as you described it in september.

-Next steps in my progression will be to learn R and how to wrote a better README.
+Next steps in my progression will be to learn R and how to wrote a better README, because I think this one can really be improve.
-I will be glade to have some feedback about this project who is my very first personal.
+I will be glade to have some feedback about this project.

 Thank you